kulhanek/kafs-user/README.md

 * pam_kafs_session with convert_cc_to = KEYRING to overcome openssh hardcoded ccache name
 * both Kerberos tickets and AFS tokens are stored in the same session keyring
 * this session keyring can be shared between multiple logins if shared_pag  = true is set for pam_kafs_session
+  * this is suitable for simple renewal of Kerberos tickets and AFS tokens among several sessions at once (local terminals running under user@.service mixed with terminals runnning under ssh or locally directly under GUI session, etc.)

 ## Related work ##